Female Grooming Styles Around The World

 But what are the personal grooming habits and most common hair removal methods of women the world over?
 Here's what's hot where.

 Most German women shave their legs, underarms, and bikini region.
 Much like in the US, it is very popular to be smooth and hair-free.
-Women who forego shaving in Germany are considered to be “alternative.”
-Waxing as a hair removal method isn’t very common in Germany.
+Women who forego shaving their pubic hair in Germany are considered to be “alternative.”
+Waxing is a hair removal method isn’t very common in Germany.
 But laser hair removal

 When you hear the word “Brazil,” you probably think of the Brazilian wax.
 However, this is actually